Watamu: Kenya's 'Sweet Peoples' Beach Village

 Watamu has many tourist hotels.
 Their services are as good as, or may even surpass, those offered in Mombasa and other tourist hotspots.

-Turtle Bay is home to some of the most luxurious tourist hotels in Kenya.
+Turtle Bay is home to several uxurious tourist hotels in Kenya.
 It is a protected ecosystem located only five kilometres (three miles) away from Watamu Village.
 'Quiet and serene' describes the feeling that visitors to the Bay enjoy.

 Hotels for budget travellers are abundant too.
-In addition, those who prefer homely or private vacations may choose from the many holiday-home rentals on offer.
+In addition, those who prefer homely or private vacations may choose from the many holiday-home rentals around the village.

 How to get to Watamu